dieselVtwin/Test-DNSConditionalForwarders/readme.md

 ```powershell
 .\Test-DNSConditionalForwarders.ps1
 ```

-## Parameters
+### Parameters

-By default script shows progress bar and summary at the end of its work.
-But if you want to know what it actually doing you can run it with parameter *-verbose*, like below:
+By default the script shows progress bar and summary at the end of its work.

+If you want to know what it actually doing you can run it with parameter *-verbose*, like below:

 ```powershell
 .\Test-DNSConditionalForwarders.ps1 -verbose
 ```

-## Requirements
+### Requirements

 * As script getting information about Conditional Forwarder zones from local DNS server using CIMInstance, it must be run at Windows Server with DNS role installed.

 * Because of above it also require to be run with administrators rights.

 ---

-## For what it can be used?
+## What it can be used for?

-It can be used for maintaing **Conditional Forwarders Zones** in DNS server which you administrating.
+It can be used for maintaing **Conditional Forwarders Zones** in DNS servers which you administrate.
-For example, once in a month, by running it you will know:
+For example, running it regularly you will know:

-* if servers listed in Conditional Forwarders are still accessible,
+* if servers listed in Conditional Forwarders are still accessible

-* if they accessible, is they still working as a DNS servers?
+* if they accessible, are they still working as DNS servers

-* by using PING you will know how fast is connection to them
+* by using PING you will know how fast is the connection to them

-* it will sort servers by ping results - knowing that you could change order of servers in Conditional Forwarder zone.
+* it will sort servers by ping results - may be helpful to know if you should change the order of the servers in Conditional Forwarder zone

 *Example of results:*